Rethink Your Playdough

 Loose parts do not have a specific function or purpose.

 They are objects that do not have a button to push, or preprogramed intent.
 They also do not use batteries.
+If this sounds appealing to you, you should check out our favorite open-ended toys for all ages here.

 I noticed as my youngest was trying to place the uncooked pasta into the dough, he had to change the direction of the pasta and position of his hand for it to stick.